 Rights of Beneficiaries: How to Obtain a Copy of The Will?

 This right, among other rights, is mentioned in the Succession Act 2006 (NSW).
-Given below are some of the other rights under Succession Act 2006.
+Given below are some of the other rights under the Succession Act 2006.
 These include the beneficiaries’ rights to be informed about:

 - Any delays in estate administration